huang-xiao-jian/ng-hmr/README.md

 ### modal

-+ template => 'html string', like `html-loader`, especially, the template filename should endsWith `modal.html`, because `route template`, `modal template` has different update strategy, and i can't identify which one should take effect.
++ template => `html string`, like `html-loader`, especially, the template filename should endsWith `modal.html`, because `route template`, `modal template` has different update strategy, and i can't identify which one should take effect.
 + controller => `*ModalController`, not string token, especially, the controller filename should endsWith `modal.controller.js`, the same reason as above.

 ```javascript